-Our scans and imaging services were made with patients in mind, providing a full array of imaging and scanning services at times convenient for all schedules.
-We know that if you or any member of the family need a diagnostic examination, and choose to have it done sooner then we canprovide same day, add-on appointments and extended weekday 9am – 9pmand weekend 10am – 2pm hours forour patient’s convenience.
+Our scans and imaging services were made with patients in mind, providing a full array of imaging and scanning services at times convenient for any hectic schedule.
+We know that if you or any member of the family need a diagnostic examination, and choose to have it done sooner then we can provide same day, add-on appointments and extended weekday 9am - 9pm and weekend 10am - 2pm hours for our patient's convenience.
 We use state of the art scanning and imaging technology which is subject to strict regulatory standards.

 Scanning and imaging technology shows the healthcare provider the inside of your system.
 An ultrasound uses sound waves that pass through your body.
 It can show your internal organs and their size as well as the location of any abnormalities.
-It is safer than a mammogram or X-Rays, as no radiation is involved, and also gives better and clearer pictures of breast tissue and soft tissue structures throughout the body.
+It is safer than a mammogram or X-Rays and also gives better and clearer pictures of breast tissue and soft tissue structures throughout the body.

-You will need to remove any metal objects from your body, such as jewellery, hair clips, etc. and wear loose clothing without metal zips, studs, etc.
+You will need to remove any metal objects from your body, i.e. jewellery, hair clips, etc. and wear loose clothing without metal zips, studs, etc.

-CT scans are painless but you need to stay as still as possible, to avoid the scan pictures being blurred.
-Conventional CT scans take from 5-30 minutes, depending on which part (or parts) of the body is being scanned.
+CT scans are painless but you need to stay as still as possible, to avoid blurred picture scans.
+Conventional CT scans take 5-30 minutes, depending on where the body is scanned.
 Modern CT scans (helical CT scans) take less than a minute and also use less radiation.
-However the reports outlining the findings do take a little longer.
+However the reports do take a little longer.

-If a CT scan with contrast is arranged, you might be advised to not to drink or eat for a couple of hours before the test.
-You may also be given a steroid injection prior to the test if you are susceptible to contrast to avoid a reaction.
-(People who have areaction to the contrast dyeis rare.)
+If a CT scan with contrast is arranged, you will be asked not to drink or eat for a couple of hours prior to the test.
+You may also be given a steroid injection if you are susceptible to contrast.
+(People who have a reaction to the contrast dye is rare.)

 If you need an injection of contrast it may be necessary to stop certain medicines before the procedure.
 This may apply to diabetics taking metformin.
-If this is you then our doctor will give you instructions about what you need to do.
+Our doctor will give you instructions about what you need to do.

-Sometimes a special contrast medium drink is usually requiredbefore an abdominal and/or pelvic scan.
+Sometimes a special contrast medium drink is usually required before an abdominal and/or pelvic scan.
 This helps highlight the stomach and bowel more clearly.
-Or a small amount of fluidmay be put into your back passage (rectum).
-Women may be asked you to insert a tampon into the vagina for a pelvic scan.
+Or a small amount of fluid may be put into your back passage (rectum).
+Women asked to insert a tampon into the vagina for a pelvic scan.

 An MRI scan uses a strong magnetic field and radio waves to create pictures on a computer screen.
 It can show tissues, organs and other structures inside your body.
-MRI scans do not use X-rays so the concerns associated with X-rays and CT scans (which use X-rays) are not associated with MRI scans.
+MRI scans do not use X-rays and is different to CT scans (which also use X-rays).

-It is regularly used to take detailed pictures of the brain and spinal cord; to assess joint disease; soft tissue tumours and even torn ligaments which are detected using an MRU and useful in assessing sports injuries.
+It is regularly used to take detailed pictures of the brain and spinal cord; to assess joint disease; soft tissue tumours and even torn ligaments which use an MRI.
+It is useful in assessing sports injuries.

-An MRI produces clearer images than computerised tomography (CT) and is the first-choice investigation for brain tumours which shows hard-to-reach areas of the brain.
-Itis also the best choice for many other conditions, including multiple sclerosis, stroke, Alzheimer's diseaseand epilepsy.
+An MRI produces clearer images than a CT (computerised tomography) and is the first-choice investigation for brain tumours showing hard-to-reach areas of the brain.
+It is also used to help diagnose multiple sclerosis, strokes, Alzheimer's disease and epilepsy.

-Therefore, you should be asked if you have any medical devices in your body.
-At the scanning centre you will be asked to fill in a safety questionnaire about these things prior to the scan.
-We can telephone before to let them know and whether this will affect your ability to have an MRI/MRA, however we do stress that you should remind them yourself at the time of your scan.
+You will be asked if you have any medical devices in your body and asked to fill in a safety questionnaire about these prior to the scan.
+We can telephone before to let them know whether this will affect your ability to have an MRI/MRA.
+But stress the importance you should remind them yourself at the time of your scan as well.
 If you have forgotten, do not worry we can rearrange a different scan for you.
 It is more important to be safe.